raspberrypilearning/interactive-animation/en/step_6.md

 set size to (100)
 ```

-You could move the sprite and then move it in the opposite direction.

 --- /collapse ---

-You could make your sprite change when you click on it and then reset it when the green flag is clicked.

 --- collapse ---
 ---

-title: Click on a balloon to burst it
+title: Click to make a change, reset with green flag

 ---
+You can make your sprite change when you click on it and then reset it when the green flag is clicked.

 <div class="scratch-preview">
   <iframe src="https://scratch.mit.edu/projects/435725465/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>

-This code makes a balloon 'pop' using sound and looks blocks.
+This code makes a balloon 'pop' using `sound`{:class="block3sound"} and `looks`{:class="block3looks"} blocks.

 ```blocks3
 when this sprite clicked